Cosmic Axions Revealed via Amplified Modulation of Ellipticity of Laser (CARAMEL): Introduction

 The current status of axion searches is summarized by the plot in Fig.\ref{fig:Axion_limits}, taken from Ref.~\cite{AxionLimits}.
 As can be seen here, the window corresponding to the preferred post-inflationary PQ axion DM, $\sim 40-180$~$\mu$eV, within the KSVZ~\cite{Kim:1979if,Shifman:1979if} and DFSZ~\cite{Dine:1981rt,Zhitnitsky:1980tq} scenarios, remains largely unexplored.
 This hints at the inherent challenges associated with this regime of parameters.
 Progress in this range has been slow due to the convergence of several technical challenges: the cavity volume decreases with increasing frequency, conventional copper cavities suffer from degraded quality factors at high frequencies, and quantum-limited linear amplifiers constrain the readout sensitivity.
 Meanwhile, single-photon detectors, though promising, are not yet mature for robust operation under realistic laboratory conditions.

 To overcome these barriers, multiple high-frequency haloscope concepts are under active development.
 These include the pizza-cavity design~\cite{article:pizza_cavity}, which partitions the cavity into multiple sectors to increase frequency while preserving volume efficiency; photonic crystal~\cite{article:photonic_crystal,article:Bae2024} and metamaterial cavities~\cite{article:wheel_mechanism}, which decouple frequency from physical size; and horn-array haloscopes~\cite{article:Horn_2023}, which leverage large metal surface areas to achieve broadband, volume-efficient searches at high frequencies.
 Additionally, pioneering experiments such as MADMAX~\cite{article:MADMAX,article:MADMAX-2,article:MADMAX-3}, and DALI~\cite{article:DALI2025} explore dielectric haloscope techniques using layered dielectric interfaces to coherently boost the axion-induced signal power.
-ALPHA using the electron plasma resonance frequency of metalic rods~\cite{article:ALPHA2023}, and CAST-CAPP~\cite{article:CAST-CAPP} using a decommissioned dipole magnet in an efficient geometry.
+The ORGAN experiment~\cite{ORGAN2022,Organ2024,Organ2025} utilizes tunable resonant cavities in high magnetic fields to target axions in the 15–50\,GHz range with ultra-low-noise quantum-limited readout systems.
+ALPHA uses the electron plasma resonance frequency of metalic rods~\cite{article:ALPHA2023}, and CAST-CAPP~\cite{article:CAST-CAPP} employed a decommissioned dipole magnet in an efficient geometry.
 Superconducting cavities with quality factors comparable to or exceeding the expected axion quality factor, even in the presence of strong magnetic fields (\(\sim 8\,\mathrm{T}\) and above), have been demonstrated using high-temperature superconducting (HTS) tapes~\cite{Danho19_1, Danho19_2, Danho22}.
-These developments indicate that this technology is maturing and offer a scalable path toward detecting axions in the tens to hundreds of \(\mu\mathrm{eV}\) mass range, as motivated by post-inflation QCD axion models.
+These developments indicate that this technology is maturing and offers a scalable path toward detecting axions in the tens to hundreds of \(\mu\mathrm{eV}\) mass range, as motivated by post-inflation QCD axion models.

 In parallel, we introduce CARAMEL (Cosmic Axions Revealed via Amplified Modulation of Ellipticity of Laser), a novel detection technique that mitigates the effects of quantum noise and replaces conventional amplifier chains with optical readout.
 CARAMEL detects the axion-induced microwave field via its modulation of a laser beam polarization or phase, thus bypassing the quantum noise limitations of linear amplification.
 Importantly, this method is not limited to high frequencies: it can also be applied at lower frequencies (e.g., near 200\,MHz), where electronic noise in standard amplifiers is still far above the quantum limit.
 In these cases, CARAMEL can yield sensitivity improvements of up to several orders of magnitude, making it a transformative technique for axion detection across the full spectrum from sub-GHz to tens of GHz.